tugot17/pmpp/chapter-4/README.md

 ### Exercise 2
  For a vector addition, assume that the vector length is 2000, each thread calculates one output element, and the thread block size is 512 threads.
 How many threads will be in the grid?

+The minimum amount of blocks of size 512 to cover 2000 elements is 4 - 2048 threads in total.

 ### Exercise 3
 For the previous question, how many warps do you expect to have divergence due to the boundary check on vector length?

+There will be `2048 / 32 = 64` warps in total.
+The warp covering threads `2015-2047` will be inactive (aka skipped).
+The warp covering threeads `1984-2015` will be divergent.
+The threads 1984-1999 will have data to process while the threads `2000-2015` will not.

 ### Exercise 4
  Consider a hypothetical block with 8 threads executing a section of code before reaching a barrier.
 The threads require the following amount of time (in microseconds) to execute the sections: 2.0, 2.3, 3.0, 2.8, 2.4, 1.9, 2.6, and 2.9; they spend the rest of their time waiting for the barrier.
 What percentage of the threads’ total execution time is spent waiting for the barrier?

+To answer this we need to identify the thread spending most of the time in the section, in this case it is `3.0ms`.
+Than we need to caluclate the delta between the time it takes to execute the section for every thread.
+In this case it is `(3.0 - 2.0) + (3.0 - 2.3) + (3.0 - 3.0) + (3.0 - 2.8) + (3.0 - 2.4) + (3.0 - 1.9) + (3.0 - 2.6) = 1.0 + 0.7 + 0.0 + 0.2 + 0.6 + 1.1 + 0.4 = 4.0`.
+Last but not least we need to divide the delta by the total time spend in the execution `8x3.0=24.0`ms. In this case it will be `4.0/24.0=0.16=16%`, so 16% of the execution time is spend waiting for the barrier.

 ### Exercise 5
 A CUDA programmer says that if they launch a kernel with only 32 threads in each block, they can leave out the `__syncthreads()` instruction wherever barrier synchronization is needed.
 Do you think this is a good idea?
 Explain.